Converting Your NZ License

-If you are over 21, it’s easy to transfer your full New Zealand driver’s licence licence to an Australian one.
-No matter where in Australia you are residing, the basic process involves making an appointment with the roads authority.
+If you are over 21 you can usually transfer your full New Zealand driver licence licence to an Australian one.

 You’ll then be given an eyesight test, have your photo taken and need to pay a fee for the new licence.

-We are going to talk in detail about the process of transferring your licence in Victoria below, but you can find out how to transfer your driver’s licence in the various states and territories here:
+We are going to talk in detail about the process of transferring your licence in Victoria below, but you can find out how to transfer your driver licence in the various states and territories here:

 Note: Not all Australian states require a Certificate of Particulars to transfer your licence over, so make sure you read the appropriate information for the state you are moving to (above) before carrying out this step.